OpenVPN/openvpn3-linux/README.md

 running `make install` will install the `openvpn3.pp` policy package, typically in `/etc/openvpn3/selinux`.

+This policy package adds a SELinux boolean, `dbus_access_tuntap_device`, which grants processes, such as `dbus-daemon` running under the `system_dbusd_t` security context access to files labelled as `tun_tap_device_t`; which matches the label of `/dev/net/tun`.

 To install and activate this SELinux security module, as root run:

          # semodule -i /etc/openvpn3/selinux/openvpn3.pp
          # semanage boolean --m --on dbus_access_tuntap_device

-This policy package adds a SELinux boolean, `dbus_access_tuntap_device`, which grants processes, such as `dbus-daemon` running under the `system_dbusd_t` security context access to files labelled as `tun_tap_device_t`; which matches the label of `/dev/net/tun`.

 On Red Hat Enterprise Linux and Fedora, the `openvpn3-service-netcfg` will stop running and the OpenVPN 3 Linux client will non-functional if this has not been done.
 The source code of the policy package can be found in [`src/selinux/openvpn3.te`](src/selinux/openvpn3.te).

-Users installing the pre-built RPM binaries, this is handled by the RPM scriptlet during package install.
+For users installing the pre-built RPM binaries, this is handled by the RPM scriptlet during package install.